lingner/RKMC/README.md

 #### About

-Kodi is an award-winning free and open source (GPL) software media player and entertainment hub for digital media.
+RKMC is an award-winning free and open source (GPL) software media player and entertainment hub for digital media.
 Kodi is available for multiple platforms.
 Created in 2003 by a group of like minded programmers, Kodi is a non-profit project run and developed by volunteers located around the world.